flatmax/buildroot.rockchip/README.md

 For the RK3399 buildroot images, have a look at this dedicated repo : https://github.com/flatmax/buildroot.rk3399.external

-RK3566 requires a little more work on the boot loader.

 # Initial setup

 Clone buildroot.
 For example :